Demystifying Electrical Stimulation

 How is it administered?

 There are a variety of devices available to purchase online ranging in price and complexity.
-All devices ultimately are designed to achieve the same goal of a muscle contraction, therefore simplicity and ease of use may be an important consideration when purchasing.
+All devices ultimately are designed to achieve the same goal of a muscle contraction or sensory stimulation, therefore simplicity and ease of use is an important consideration when purchasing.

 The electrical stimulation is delivered by surface electrodes that stick to the skin over the muscle.
 Guidance where to stick electrodes may either be in the device’s manual (as with our SaeboStim ONE ), via online resources such as our YouTube video or advice from a therapist.